 Pride & Joy Double Trouble w Stevie Ray Vaughn 1985

-Background: The VF histories had originally been pursued upon discovering so much at YouTube of high historical or rare value.
+The VF histories had originally been pursued upon discovering so much at YouTube of high historical or rare value.
 One could provide a chronological history pointing to audio or video samples of just about anyone or anything at any time.
 Unfortunately, a link check in 2013 returned so many flown that I wondered if I should pursue it at all.
 YouTube's value as an archival tool was peerless for but a moment, the next nigh nil due to disappearing references, meaning a history built on shifting sands.
 I nevertheless continued to approach it as a YouTube History to gain aught that one could of a musical source of yet considerable value.
 References kept disappearing as fast as I pointed to them, but I kept calling it a YouTube History until 2021 when the sun came out, I surprised to learn that it was actually a Viola Fair history with the YouTube part continuously vanishing.
-YouTube references in this project began disappearing several months even before its launch.
+YouTube references in this project (HMR) began disappearing even several months before its launch.
 They are included as are because I can't go forward by rewriting all the past.
 For now, embedded videos in HMR reveal extinct sources better than only text links in VF.
 Nor do I repair those, having been constant.

 As for all the "Video Unavailable" on web pages featuring videos, individual curators decide whether or not their material should display on websites other than YouTube.
 When it comes to selecting videos information, audio and accuracy are king.
 I also factor detouring advertisements and video availability.
 Selecting videos is easily one of the most time consuming tasks involved in these histories.
 Incidentally, Google doesn't presently apply information within video frame code (<frame>...</frame>) to its search algorithms unless it's from YouTube or another video website.
 It has to be the first thing you see coded at the top of the webpage.
 On a site like this only related text might help find it.
 True, "available" videos may get watched on this site instead of YouTube.
 But they have link value in exchange for the jazz and reduction of distraction.
 So if you curate a music channel at YouTube, now you know that my selective process is a juggle.
-I use this opportunity to thank all the music curators at YouTube without whose video contributions there would be no music histories here at all.
+I use this opportunity to thank all the music curators at YouTube without whose video contributions there would be no histories (nor labor) here at all.

 As this project begins I note some major changes in references since the VF History.
 One major loss to online discography is a restructuring of DAHR (ADP) with some of its master lists entirely removed.
 Hopefully this is temporary and will resolve itself.
 Some references to Google Books, the LOC, the BBC, et al, no longer point.
 Of major loss is Scott Alexander's Red Hot Jazz discography from 1895 through 1929.
 Google doesn't pull the pages that I cached when Red Hot Jazz went down before.
 I should have taken screen shots of Alexander's entire website.
 References to Red Hot Jazz will remain in the VF History, like other dead links, to inform of the source.
-Fortunately for HMR, Syncopated Times has assumed the project of presenting Alexander's extensive sessionography of early recording.
-This is incomplete at this writing and it's a big job.
-As well, the WorldCat authority source has been removed from the internet as of March 2023.
-Not a few dead links will have to remain.
-I also link often to Internet Archive: historical audio, historical documents, other manuscripts and scores.
-I don't use Internet Archive in research itself a lot, but point to it often as an instrument of confirmation, example or evidence.
-Where is the proof that Blah Blah was published in 1733 and what are its contents?
-There at Internet Archive.
-It remains to be seen how the recent lawsuit against Internet Archive will affect the HMR Project, but it won't be positive if a link to Blah Blah published in 1733 with an analysis of x by X on page 248 goes dead.
-That's the transitory internet where all are homeless.
-Though links that are ten or twenty years old on this website remarkably remain steady, references tend to fade more than collect, eventually never getting out alive.
-When does Wikipedia disappear, everything as secret in the end as the beginning?
+Fortunately, Syncopated Times has assumed the project of presenting Alexander's extensive sessionography of early recording.
+This is incomplete at this writing.

 As for works by classical composers, find directories or thematic catalogs at ClassicalNet.
 I had begun to include a kind of geographical or national menu in this project since those are major frames for histories like this.
 But that somehow got left behind like a suitcase at the station while the train was taking off.
 In lieu of that there is the Petrucci Music Library (IMSLP).
 A menu of composers by religious affiliation would also be a good reference, enough and perhaps not so difficult (ha ha) as to tempt me to make one.
 With religion playing so major a part in music history I shake my head with "How did I miss this?" that a menu for such was wholly absent when the train took off.
 It doesn't go far, leaving out such as Lutherans, atheists, et al, but here are lists at the least of those who were Catholic or Anglican.